 There are a variety of at-home remedies that a person suffering from psoriasis may try.
 These include over-the-counter and prescription creams and medications.
 Changing to chemical-free soaps and cosmetic products can also help to reduce psoriasis.
 Sometimes, dietary and lifestyle changes may be used to help treat or control psoriasis.
 Certain medications, stress, alcohol, and smoking may all contribute to the severity of a psoriasis outbreak.

 When psoriasis is severe, more serious medical intervention may be required.
 This medical intervention may include the use of:

 - Xtrac Laser Therapy

 - Vitamin D analogues

 Your dermatologist can guide you through all of the possible treatment options for psoriasis and help you make a determination about which is best for you.

 Address Your Psoriasis Now – Make an Appointment with a Dermatologist Today!

 If you’re suffering from psoriasis, you should know that there are effective treatment options available – you don’t have to live with this embarrassing skin condition.
-At Adult & Pediatric Dermatology, PC, we’re ready to meet with you today.
-To set up your first appointment, contact us at your earliest convenience.
+Use the links below to find a clinician or location near you.